Studying in an Erasmus+ partner country

 - You will earn at least 3 ECTS credits from the courses you take at the host university, and your blended mobility includes a compulsory virtual component to be completed before, during or after the physical mobility.

-Students receive funding for the physical mobility component of their short-term Erasmus+ mobility activity.
-Funding rates are the same for all host countries and are currently set at:
+Students receive funding for the physical mobility component of their short-term Erasmus+ mobility activity and Blended Intensive Programmes (BIP).
+This funding consists of mobility funding, funding of travel days, travel allowance and, if applicable, top-ups.
+Funding rates are the same for all host countries and are currently (2024 Call) set at:

 - €56 per day from the 15th day onward (maximum duration: 30 days)